-Plain and Simple Black-eyed Peas
+Plain and Simple Black-Eyed Peas

 Serve these with fresh sliced onions and tomatoes, hot cornbread and

 A heavenly meal for a Texan, a Southerner or anyone who can enjoy a meal that doesn't necessarily include a big hunk of meat.

-Cover, bring to boil, reduce heat and simmer about 1-1/2 hours, or until peas are tender.
+- Cover, bring to boil, reduce heat and simmer about 1-1/2 hours, or until peas are tender.
 During cooking, check water level and add more, if necessary.
 Taste, and add salt if desired.